Bikeman868/NPL/docs/SYNTAX.md

 More typically, you will define messages with some fields, because they are not useful otherwise.
 In this case the opening `{` for the scope block must be on the same line as the `message` keyword, and each field must be on a separate line.
 Line breaks are significant.

+If your message type only has one field, then you can put the whole declaration on a single line, and in this case the `{}` are optional.

 Each message field comprises an optional qualifier, the type name, and the field name identifier.
 These elements must be separated by at least 1 space, but must not be separated by a line break.
 The optional qualifiers are `new` and `deprecated` are only